n4ze3m/dialoqbase/docs/guide/integration/discord.md

 That's it!
 You have successfully enabled the Discord channel for your bot.
 You can now interact with your bot through Discord.

+## Step 4: Add your bot to your server

+It's easy to add your bot to your server.
+Just click on the Discord button on the Integration page and you will see `Add to Server` button.
+It will redirect you to the Discord website where you can select the server you want to add your bot to.